-I therefore appreciate and request the Meru County Government for more financial and human resource support so as to realize the growth and development of this Fund.
+I therefore request the County Government of Meru for more financial and human resource support so as to realize the growth and development of this Fund.

 On behalf of the Housing Loans Management Committee, staff, Meru County residents and other stakeholders, I thank the Meru County Government for providing support to this Fund.